 "Have I not seen Jesus our Lord?"
 In First Corinthians 15:8-9, he relates, "Last of all, as to one untimely born, he appeared also to me.
 For I am the least of the Apostles, unfit to be called an apostle, because I persecuted the church of God."
 He writes in Galatians 1:11-12 that "the Gospel preached by me is not of human origin.
 For I did not receive it from a human being, nor was I taught it, but it came through a revelation of Jesus Christ."

-But it is in the Acts of the Apostles, written by his frequent companion the Gentile Luke, where the description of Paul's conversion is most complete.
+But it is in the Acts of the Apostles, written by his frequent companion the Gentile Luke, where the description of Paul's conversion is most extensive.
 Paul calls Luke "the beloved physician" in Colossians 4:14, advises Timothy that "only Luke is with me" in 2 Timothy 4:11, and that Luke is his "fellow worker" in Philemon 24.
-We also know that Luke accompanied Paul on his second, third, and fourth missionary journeys from the "we" passages in Acts 16:10-17, 20:5-15, 21:1-18, and 27:1 to 28:16.
+One may surmise that Luke accompanied Paul at times on his second, third, and fourth missionary journeys from the "we" passages in Acts 16:10-17, 20:5-15, 21:1-18, and 27:1 to 28:16.

-Paul's conversion is first recorded in Acts 9:1-28, then to the Jews of Jerusalem in Acts 22:1-21, and finally to King Agrippa at Caesarea in Acts 26:4-23.
+Paul's conversion is first recorded in Acts 9:1-28, secondly to the Jews of Jerusalem in Acts 22:1-21, and finally to King Agrippa at Caesarea in Acts 26:4-23.
 Hedrick observed that the three episodes supplement each other, for the first account is a healing narrative, the second features healing and call, and the third is a commissioning narrative.
+6

 Saul consented to the execution of Stephen and had been persecuting the Church in Jerusalem before he was traveling the road to Damascus to do the same: